 When the nomination is lodged through the NSW Electoral Commission's nomination online management system the nomination deposit can be paid electronically by Visa or Mastercard.
 If the nomination is lodged in person the deposit must be paid in cash, by bank cheque or credit union or building society cheque made out to the NSW Electoral Commission.

 4.5 Nomination timeframe

-The Legislative Assembly nomination form, Child Protection Declaration and deposit can only be lodged from 8am on the date the writ for the by-election is issued to 12 noon on the nomination day, i.e. when nominations close.
+The Legislative Assembly nomination form, Child Protection Declaration and deposit can only be lodged from 8am Monday, 27 February 2023, to 12 noon, Wednesday, 8 March 2023.